 You will need to seek the advice of a certified arborist in your area to assess the extent of the damage and give you their professional opinion.
 You could use the same technique detailed above for repairing branches, but again it would depend on the size of the tree.

 When I have come across trees with split trunks in the past, I have always recommended the customer remove the tree altogether.

 Top of tree broken off

 The good news is, your tree can be saved.
-Just as long it is no more than the top quarter or third at most that has broken off.
+Just as long it is no more than the top quarter or third at most that have broken off.
 And the bad news is… well there is none.

-Get in touch with a local tree cutting service to assess the extent of the damage and give you a price to remove the tree.
+Get in touch with a local tree-cutting service to assess the extent of the damage and give you a price to remove the tree.

 When to remove storm damaged trees